sarowarhosen03/rnext-doc/1.5/README.md

 when we create a component and want to use it in another file, we can use the **export** and **import** statements provided by JavaScript to export our component from one file and import it into another.

-There are two types of export/import system.
+There are two types of export/import systems.

 <ol>
 <li>Default export <li>